2024 September Newsletter

 Not only do I serve on the steering committee of the NEA LGBTQ+ Caucus, I am also the Co-Chair of the WEA LGBTQ Caucus (www.wea-lgbtq.org)

+Are you allowed to sell memberships to our Caucus at your State RA?
+If you are interested in doing so, please reach out, and we’ll let you know how you can help!
+Elise and I are happy to travel to your State’s RAs (in Zone 4)!
 Does your State hold an annual LGBTQ+ Conference for Educators?
 If so, what does it look like?
-Does your State or Local Association Host it?
+Does your State or Local Association host it?
 Or does another community partner put on the Conference?
 Let us know!
 We are curious about what the different states do when it comes to a statewide LGBTQ+ Educator Conference.

 Feel free to reach out to me via email if you have any questions, comments, or concerns—I am here to support you.
-As the Zone 4 Co-Director, I’m also interested in connecting with State LGBTQ+ Caucus leaders.
+As the Zone 4 Co-Chair, I’m also interested in connecting with State LGBTQ+ Caucus leaders.
 Let’s discuss what’s happening in each of our states within Zone 4.
+Our goal is to expand our caucus’s membership in our zone, so please don’t hesitate to get in touch and let me know how I can assist in growing your state’s membership.